sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 - `Send`: Safe to transfer ownership to another thread.
 - `Sync`: Safe to share references (`&Stack<T>`) across multiple threads simultaneously.

-So we need to explictily implement those traits (though technically we only need `Sync` for our example):
+So we need to explicitly implement those traits (though technically we only need `Sync` for our example):

 ```rust
 unsafe impl<T: Send> Send for Stack<T> {}
 unsafe impl<T: Send> Sync for Stack<T> {}
 ```

-We can conclude our final picture of what it looks like it in memory:
+We can conclude our final picture of what it looks like in memory:

 {{< mermaid-diagram height="900px" >}}
 ---